-Easterly anomalies (blue shading) represent anomalous east-to-west flow Low-frequency anomalous westerlies remained in place east of 140E starting in October, with a few periods of brief interruptions.
+Easterly anomalies (blue shading) represent anomalous east-to-west flow Low-frequency anomalous westerlies remained in place east of 140E starting in October through late April, with a few periods of brief interruptions.
 In mid-December, strong easterly anomalies developed east of the Date Line, briefly replacing the westerly anomalies that had been generally present since October.
 Strong anomalous westerlies that formed in early January just west of the Date Line propagated eastward, consistent with a strong MJO event during this period.
-Since the beginning of May, westerly anomalies shifted east from the Indian Ocean to the west Pacific.
+Since the beginning of May, weak westerly anomalies have continued to propagate east from the Indian Ocean to the Americas.